Spartans Drum and Bugle Corps: History

+Return to Competition

-Since returning to the DCI competition field in 2010, the Spartans have never placed outside the top 5 in the Open Class championship.
+Since returning to the DCI competition field in 2010, the Spartans never placed outside the top 5 when competing the in the Open Class World championship.
 The corps has also qualified for World Class semi finals consecutively since 2012, regularly finishing above a number of World Class corps.

 In 2019, ten years after the corps went inactive, the Spartans were crowned the champions of the 2019 DCI Open Class World Championship with a score of 81.050.
 They were also the only corps to go undefeated throughout the regular season before world finals week.
 This was repeated in 2023 and 2024 when the Spartans were consecutively crowned undefeated Open Class World Champions.

 In 2025, after two undefeated seasons in a row, the Spartans announced their intent to transition to DCI's World Class for the 2026 season and beyond.
-They will undergo a hybrid classification structure for the 2025 season, and will compete in eight World Class shows, where they will perform alongside other World Class groups.
-An official vote at DCI's postseason membership meeting will determine their status for the 2026 season.
+They were the first corps to undergo a hybrid classification structure, for the 2025 season.
+They competed in eight World Class shows.
+They finished the season as Open Class World Champions, for a 3rd year in a row as well as placing 18th in the World, ahead of 3 World Class Corps.

 The Spartans were selected to march in the 99th Macy's Thanksgiving Day Parade taking place on November 27th, 2025.

-On September 26th, 2025, the Spartans were approved by the board of DCI for World Class membership.
+On September 26th 2025, the Spartans were approved by the board of DCI for World Class membership.
+They made their World Class debut on 29th June 2026 at DCI Lawrence, MA.